goncalojbsousa/nextjs-multi-language-example/README.md

 ## License

-This project is licensed under the [MIT License](LICENSE) - see the LICENSE file for details.
+This project is licensed under Unlicense (or 0BSD).
+This means that you can copy, modify, distribute and use the code for any purpose, without any obligation of attribution or any other restriction.